6 Stages of Plant life Cycle in Detail and with Diagram

 • The seed gets dispersed by various agents to distant soil where the development occurs.

-• Cotyledons emerge as the first leaf after the germination of the seed.
+• Cotyledons emerge as the first leaves after the germination of the seed.

 • The seed coat is the additional coverage that protects against the harsh conditions of the environment.